Skip to main content

 }

-• _path -- dot-separated JSON path to extract from the upstream response
+• _path -- JSONPath expression to extract from the upstream response.
+Only consumed when encoding.path: '*'.

-• _times -- multiplier applied before encoding (use 1e18 for 18 decimal precision)
+• _times -- multiplier applied before encoding (numeric types only).
+Only consumed when encoding.times: '*'.

 What can go wrong